aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### Version Marker

-When a record is written, a special attribute called a version marker is also written.
+When an item is written, a special attribute called a version marker is also written.

-The name of this attribute is the concatenation of the [gazelle prefix](#gazelle-prefix), `v_`, and the [version number](#version-number) of the [beacon version](#beaconversion) currently being used to write new records.
+The name of this attribute is the concatenation of the [gazelle prefix](#gazelle-prefix), `v_`, and the [version number](#version-number) of the [beacon version](#beaconversion) currently being used to write new items.
 The value has type "S" string, and the string value is a single space.